 3. Carpal Tunnel Exercises

 Exercises and stretches can help reduce discomfort and keep pain from recurring.
 There are a number of carpal tunnel stretches you can perform right at your desk or where you work throughout the day to alleviate your symptoms.
-Dr. Cobb can provide additional examples during your consultation.
+Our doctors can provide additional examples during your consultation.

 4. Cortisone Shot